-Is there a better place to start optimising your customers experience than from the onboarding journey?
+Is there a better place to start optimising your customer experience (CX) than from the onboarding journey?
 We think not.
-Once a customer decides that they want to use your service, you need to onboard them.
 You don’t get a second chance to make a first impression, so it must be done right.
 An excellent onboarding experience helps customers understand the value you can bring from the outset and get the relationship off on the right foot.

-Considering changing customer expectations, rapid digitalisation and higher than ever usage of mobile devices, we believe that the onboarding (and the remaining steps of the customer journey) should take place online.
-That means telcos need to find a way to provide customers with their SIMs and carry out ID checks digitally.
+Digitalisation is sweeping across every industry.
+In telecom, rapid digitalisation and higher-than-ever usage of mobile devices forever elevated customer needs and expectations.
+Fast, frictionless and fully digital customer onboarding in telecom is now a must.
+That means service porivders (SPs) need to find a way to provide customers with their SIMs and carry out ID checks digitally.
 Impossible, you’ll say.
 Not exactly.
-In the following parts of this article, we’ll discuss how to digitalise both of these elements of the onboarding process.
+In the following parts of this article, we’ll discuss how to digitalise those elements of the onboarding process.

 Traditional SIM vs eSIM

 Traditionally to connect to your network, customers had to pop a plastic SIM card into their phones.
 Sounds easy, but is it?

 Firstly, there is the SIM card delivery process and all the logistical inconveniences associated with it.
 Customers either collect their new SIM card from one of your stores or get it delivered by mail.
 That takes time and effort, not to mention the cost.
 And often something goes wrong along the way.
 The SIM card is lost in the delivery process or takes ages to arrive.
 Let’s face it, we’ve all been there.

 Secondly, when a customer receives their SIM card, they have to pop it out of a bank-card-sized plastic card and go through the hideous exercise of opening the SIM card tray to place the right-sized SIM card there.
 And at that moment, they realise that they can’t find the pin to open the SIM tray!
 What can they use instead?
 A safety pin, a paper clip?
 Options are endless, but the frustration level increases.